webix-hub/gitbook-webix-jet/start.md

 ## How it Works

 The basic principle of creating an app is the following.
 The app is a single page.
-We divide it into multiple views, which will be kept in separate files.
+It is divided into multiple views, which will be kept in separate files.
 Thus, the process of controlling the behavior of the app gets much easier and quicker.

-In order to navigate between pages, we will change the URL of the page.
-But as we are writing a single page app, we will change not the main URL, but only the part after the hashbang (#!).
+Navigation between pages works, when the URL of the page changes.
+But as this is a single page app, only the part of the URL after the hashbang (#!) will change, not the main URL.
 The framework will react to the URL change and rebuild the interface from these elements.

 The app splits the URL into parts, finds the corresponding files in the *views* folder and creates an interface by combining UI from those files.